SneakThief23/tsg-9.27-Group2-feedback-api/README.md

 Make sure all three repositories are inside the same parent folder.

-Navigate into the feedback-api folder and open in IntelliJ.
+Navigate into the frontend folder and open in IntelliJ.

 ### Run:
 ```